+a.
+80. The second defendant is Australia's largest banking and financial institution and is subject to regulations controlling banking throughout the Commonwealth of Australia, including: -

+- 14.2.1 prudential standards required by the Australian Government and administered by the Australian Prudential Regulation Authority, (APRA); and, - 14.2.2 the Code of Banking Practice, ("Code"). - 81.
+The terms and conditions of the Banking Code of Practice are of contractual effect and are binding on the Second Defendant in respect of the Commercial Facilities that it entered into with the Group Members. - 82.In the facts and circumstances alleged in paragraphs 78 and 79, the Second Defendant breached the provisions of the Code of conduct and by reason thereof, the terms of the contract.

 - a.
-The second defendant is Australia's largest banking and financial institution and is subject to regulations controlling banking throughout the Commonwealth of Australia, including: - - 14.2.1 prudential standards required by the Australian Government and administered by the Australian Prudential Regulation Authority, (APRA); and, - 14.2.2 the Banking Code of Practice. - 82.
-In the facts and circumstances alleged in paragraphs 78 and 79 the plaintiff breached the code of conduct.

-- a.
-The first plaintiff relies on the particulars to paragraph 79 hereof. - 83.
-By reason of the second defendant's breach of contract the first plaintiff has suffered loss and damage.
+The first-plaintiff second and third plaintiffs rely on the particulars to paragraph 79 hereof. - 83.
+By reason of the second defendant's breach of contract the first second and third plaintiffs have has suffered loss and damage.